SerwisantOnline/serwisant-cp-php-sdk/README.md

 - copy all files from package's asset directory to your public directory.

 It's strongly recommended to use `npm` tool for that.
-In `package.json` define all required dependencies and call post-install script provided with this package (`npm-postinstall.js`).
+In `package.json` define all required dependencies and call post-install script provided with this package (`npm-postinstall.js copy`).

 Sample  `package.json` file can be found in [reference implementation repository](https://github.com/SerwisantOnline/serwisant-cp-php/blob/main/package.json).